Sprint and Olympic open water road triathlons on Saturday, August 16, 2014 at Jordanelle Reservoir/Rock Cliff Recreation Area near Park City, Utah.

 Saturday, August 16th

-9:10 AM Sprint pre-race meeting at the transition area
+8:00 AM Sprint pre-race meeting at waterfront swim start

 Athletes will start between the two yellow start buoys.
 Athletes will swim a 750 meter triangular course.
 Waves will occur at a minimum of 5 minute intervals.
 Waves are TBA.
 Olympic athletes will swim two loops.
-Due to the low water levels in 2013, we will have an optional shoe drop zone for folks who would prefer the run to T1 with shoes, flip-flops, etc.
+We will have an optional shoe drop zone for folks who would prefer the run to T1 with shoes, flip-flops, etc.

 *Note: Turn on the elevation map by clicking on either “small” or “large” in the left-hand margin under “Elevation”.
 To navigate on GMap, use the +/- buttons on the left-hand side of the map to zoom in/out.
 Use the arrow buttons to move the map up/down/left/right.
 Exit north out of Rock Cliff and travel along State Route 32 for approximately 3 miles.
 Turn right onto Lower River Road south of Francis (at the bottom of the large hill) until you reach the stop sign at the end of Lower River Road (where it intersects with State Route 35).
 Turn left (south), climb the short hill, and return to Rock Cliff by staying on the same road (Hwy 32/35) the entire return trip.
 Note that the road travels through the town of Francis, with a fun downhill section south of town (40+ MPH is possible, but please stay under control during descent).
 There are no significant hills to climb.
 However, the first half of the bike course is a false flat, meaning that you will be climbing an approximate 1-2% grade initially, with the same 1-2% downhill on the return.
 All major intersections along the course will be manned by law enforcement to give cyclists the right-of-way.